 |Health Care and Social Assistance||193.2||6.1||9.8||192.7||7.7||8.5||+0.5|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.
 Learn morePlease refer to specific data notes for more information

-In comparison, the same 3 industries in Victoria accounted for 9.3% in Construction; 6.2% in Education and Training and 5.5% in Retail Trade.
+In comparison, the same 3 industries in Victoria accounted for 9.1% in Construction; 2.6% in Agriculture, Forestry and Fishing and 6.5% in Education and Training.

 The major differences between the value added by industries of Cardinia Shire and Victoria were: